Skip to main content

 Scope and Contents

-This collection includes correspondence, blueprints and Indianapolis maps, legal documents and reports from telephone and telegraph companies lawyers insurance companies and city officials in Indianapolis, Indiana ranging from 1893 to 1920 regarding telegraph and telephone right of ways, installation, legal and business matters.
+This collection includes correspondence, blueprint maps, legal documents, and reports from telephone and telegraph companies, lawyers, insurance companies, and city officials in Indianapolis, Indiana, ranging from 1893 to 1920, regarding telegraph and telephone right of ways, installation, and legal and business matters.

 Dates